Penn State fraternity hazing scandal: March 2015 Kappa Delta Rho investigation

-February 2017 Beta Theta Pi hazing incident
+Death of Tim Piazza

 Several students accepted bids to join Penn State’s Beta Theta Pi in spring 2017, including Tim Piazza, a 19-year-old sophomore engineering student.
-On the night of February 2, 2017, while undergoing hazing activities for the fraternity, Piazza, on an essentially empty stomach, drank large amounts of alcohol in a short time as part of an obstacle course called "The Gauntlet", which required each pledge to drink from a bottle of vodka, drink a beer, and finally drink from a bag of wine.
+On the night of February 2, 2017, while undergoing hazing activities for the fraternity, Piazza, on an essentially empty stomach, drank large amounts of alcohol in a short period of time as part of an obstacle course called "The Gauntlet", which required each pledge to drink from a bottle of vodka, drink a beer, and finally drink from a bag of wine.
+Piazza was given at least 18 drinks in 82 minutes (roughly one every 4 and a half minutes).
 It was later revealed that Piazza took prescription antidepressants, which contributed to his inebriation.

 The fraternity was supposed to be alcohol-free after a suspension in 2009.
-St. Moritz Security Services failed to shut the party down, despite sending investigators to the house on February 2, 2017, and maintaining knowledge that Beta was supposed to remain alcohol-free.
+St. Moritz Security Services, a private security agency hired by the Interfraternity Council to make unscheduled checks on fraternity parties, failed to shut the party down, despite sending two investigators to the house that night.
+It was later reported that "the checkers were not full-time security guards, but Penn State kids who were working part-time for St. Moritz."

-In this state of intoxication, Piazza fell down the basement stairs of the house, knocking him unconscious.
-He was carried to a couch, where surveillance cameras captured a conspicuous bruise that bloomed on his left abdomen; however, this was shown to have originated from another one of the alcohol-fueled rush events for fraternities that Piazza had attended a week earlier.
+In this state of intoxication, Piazza fell down the basement stairs of the house, hit his head, and became unconscious.
+He was carried to a couch, where surveillance cameras captured a conspicuous bruise on his left abdomen; however, this was later shown to have originated from another one of the alcohol-fueled rush events for fraternities that Piazza had attended a week earlier.

 Some time later, Piazza regained consciousness and rolled off the couch.
 Three brothers picked him up and placed him back on the couch.
 Security footage shows them poking Piazza in the face to determine if he was okay, but he remained unconscious and unresponsive.
 Kordel Davis, a newly initiated fraternity chapter member, attempted to render aid to Piazza, encouraging fraternity members to dial 9-1-1 and get an ambulance to the house.
 He was shoved up against a wall, and his attempts were ignored.